 The Fresnel lens was replaced by a modern optic in 1988, and in 2000 the Coast Guard returned for major work on the lighthouse.
 The tower’s emergency generator and equipment for filtering, pumping, and storing the associated fuel were removed, and solar panels and batteries were installed to eliminate the light’s dependency on a submarine power cable.
 The lighthouse is now a less hazardous place and easier to access as well thanks to the installation of a new boat ramp.
 The tower was given its current daymark of black with a white band in the late 1980s.

-In June of 2011, Orient Point Lighthouse was declared excess to the needs of the United States Coast Guard and made available to eligible organizations under the provisions of the National Historic Lighthouse Preservation Act of 2000.
+In June 2011, Orient Point Lighthouse was declared excess to the needs of the United States Coast Guard and made available to eligible organizations under the provisions of the National Historic Lighthouse Preservation Act of 2000.
 Qualified entities were given sixty days to submit a letter of interest and were required to obtain an agreement from the State of New York to occupy the submerged lands on which the lighthouse stands.
 After no suitable organization was found, an online auction for the lighthouse opened on June 1, 2012.
 Nine bidders participated in the auction, which ended on September 25, 2012 with a high bid of $120,000.
 The winning bidder provided the additional deposit required within forty-eight hours of the end of the auction but failed to close on the lighthouse within the sixty-day closing period.
 As a result, another auction for the lighthouse was initiated on June 10, 2013.
 Seven bidders participated in the second auction, which ended on September 18, 2013 with a high bid of $252,000.

 Orient Point Lighthouse cannot be reached by land and is not open to the public, although it can be viewed from Orient Point.
 While the lighthouse can be approached by water in private vessels, care must be taken to avoid the shallow reefs surrounding the lighthouse.
 A year-round ferry that runs between Orient Point and New London offers good views of at least five lighthouses, including Orient Point, Plum Island, Little Gull Island, New London Ledge, and New London Harbor.